fabiomatricardi/HowSmalltoChatYouCanGo/README.md

 <img src="https://github.com/fabiomatricardi/HowSmalltoChatYouCanGo/raw/main/QuyenChat-github.png" width=800>

-# Quyen Chat 4 ALL
+# The Future in Your Hands: Build Your Custom AI Conversation Partner - Quyen Chat 4 ALL
-### Aka, how SMALL can you go to build a GOOD Chatbot?
+### Don’t just read about AI, build your own!
+A step-by-step guide awaits… Start Your Bot adventure with Quyen-Mini Now!

 Repo of the code from the Medium article